What is dynamic mobilisation for runners?

 Hip extensor stretch - Pull one knee towards your chest in a controlled manner while standing on one leg and slightly touching your toes.
 Stay as upright as possible.
 "This mobilises the hips and activates the calf muscles at the same time."

-The next exercise is explained by running expert Tim: "Stand on one leg and pull the other one up.
+The next exercise is explained by running expert, Tim.
+"Stand on one leg and pull the other one up.
 Then move it to the side, backwards and back to the ground."
-For an advanced variation, he recommends: "Extend the leg backwards to activate the buttocks too."
+For an advanced variation, he recommends extending the leg backwards to activate the buttocks too.

 Deep squat

-As a final exercise, running expert Tim recommends a deep squat that mobilises the hips and buttocks once again: "To do this, push your buttocks far back, take your arms with you and then straighten up completely.
-Repeat dynamically."
+As a final exercise, running expert, Tim, recommends a deep squat that mobilises the hips and buttocks once again: "To do this, push your buttocks far back, take your arms with you and then straighten up completely then repeat."

-Targeted mobilisation before running is far more than just a warm-up, it is the key to better running technique, more flexibility and fewer injuries.
-Start every running session with this dynamic mobilisation as a mini-routine and experience the difference: easier running style, better rhythm, more power.
+Targeted dynamic mobilisation before running is far more than just a warm-up, it is the key to better running technique, more flexibility and fewer injuries.
+Start every running session with this dynamic mobilisation as a mini-routine and experience the difference: a better running technique and better performance.

 FAQ - Frequently asked questions about dynamic mobilisation for runners

-Dynamic mobilisation activates muscles and joints, improves mobility and coordination and optimally prepares the body for the running load.
+Dynamic mobilisation activates muscles and joints, improves mobility and coordination and optimally prepares the body for a run.

-5-10 minutes are enough to mobilise all the important joints and muscle groups and prepare you ideally for the run.
+5-10 minutes are enough to mobilise all the important joints and muscle groups and prepare you for a run.

 The ankle joints, knees, hips, lumbar and thoracic spine and shoulders in particular should be moved in a targeted and dynamic manner.

 Dynamic mobilisation is more suitable before running.
-Static stretching belongs more in the cool-down for regeneration.
+Static stretching belongs more in the cool-down for recovery.

 Profile of running expert